carmingenium/AM/Bot/AM Kanban.md

 ## Todo

+- [ ] 📅 2024-07-18 Extenders are arriving
-- [ ] 🛫 2024-07-16 Run Code at least once
+- [ ] 🛫 2024-07-20 Run Code at least once
+- [ ] 🛫 2024-07-20 Setup terminal code that runs on start on linux
-- [ ] 🛫 2024-07-15 Add another workflow or change the workflow in a way that runs on push.
+- [ ] 🛫 2024-07-20 Add another workflow or change the workflow in a way that runs on push.
-- [ ] 🛫 2024-07-15 Setup terminal code that runs on start on linux

 ## Done